If you love traveling, you need to visit Poland!

 Pieniny are located close to Tatra mountains, right on the Slovak border.
 Actually, Slovaks have bigger area of those mountains, but nevermind, Poles have nice trails and great castles there too!

-The highest peak of Pieniny is Trzy Korony (shown on the above photo) - it reaches only 982 metres, but the landscape from the view platform on this peak is breathtaking.
+The highest peak of Pieniny is Wysoka (1050 metres).
+However, it's Trzy Korony peak which is the most popular (shown on the above photo).
+It reaches only 982 metres, but the landscape from the view platform on this peak is breathtaking.

 Besides hiking in Pieniny National Park's, the main attractions of the region are: